Jcdoliner/Raspberry-Pi-3-Dashcam/README.md

 Detailed description and documentation for this work can be found in the following PDF: [Jose_Doliner_RaspberryPi3Dashcam.pdf](https://github.com/Jcdoliner/Raspberry-Pi-3-Dashcam/files/10678316/Jose_Doliner_RaspberryPi3Dashcam.pdf)

-I have also prepared a youtube video explaining different aspects of the code and algorithm: https://www.youtube.com/watch?v=kKfFATqXj1o

 # Requirements
 In order to Successfully integrate this program into your Pi 3 the following requirements must be met: